Country Music Singer/ Songwriter (1968 -)

 Country singer / songwriter Robert Eskridge was born on November 10, 1968, in Wilmington, Delaware.
 As a kid he bounced back and forth between California, Delaware, and Eastern Kentucky, where he graduated from Morehead State University as a three (3) time National Champion Cheerleader.

-Eskridge started playing in the local bars and honky tonks at the age of 16, and throughout college and early adult years in the Lexington, Ky area.
-At one point, working with a few record labels in the early 90’s in Nashville, he garnered the stage at the Grand Ole Opry, had a Saturday night at the Ernest Tubb Record Shop for their midnight radio program, as well as the old Stock Yard and Bull Pen Lounge where he played frequently with the George Jones Band.
+Eskridge started playing in the local bars and honky tonks at the age of 16, and throughout college / early adult years, in various bands in the Lexington, Ky area.
+At one point, while working with a few record labels in the early 90’s in Nashville, he garnered the stage at the Grand Ole Opry, had a Saturday night performance at the world-famous Ernest Tubb Record Shop, as well as the old Stock Yard and Bull Pen Lounge – where he played frequently with the George Jones Band.

 Outside of his professional and music career, Eskridge has several interests, including classic cars, motorcycles, the great outdoors and skiing.
 He and his wife Juli have four children, Jessi Eskridge, Jerad Eskridge, Malina Gaworski and Iza Gaworski.
-The Eskridges are proud supporters of Morehead State University and the Seena Magowitz Pancreatic Cancer Foundation.